-We understand that residential drug rehabilitation is disruptive to more than just your addiction.
+We understand that residential drug or alcohol rehab can be disruptive to more than just your addiction.
 It’s disruptive to your family, your job and your everyday life.
 But that’s the point.

 Your brain needs disrupting in order to break the harmful patterns it has created.
 Medical studies show that the optimal amount of time needed to reboot your brain’s chemistry and rewire its neurological pathways is about 45 to 90 days.
 We realize that sounds like a lot.
 But isn’t 2 to 3 months now worth a lifetime of sobriety?

 People who enter residential drug or alcohol rehab treatment typically have problems that require combined medical, psychological, and/or physical therapies over a sustained period of time in a controlled environment.
 For those who may have already spent time, energy and money in 15 to 30 day residential treatment center, only to relapse – Enterhealth wants to help you put an end to relapse.
 When you try to short-change the system and ignore what decades of research proves works, you are really just short-changing yourself, your recovery and your relationships.

 If you’re only able to stay in residential drug or alcohol rehab for 30 days, Enterhealth will certainly work with you because for many people, some residential treatment is always better than no residential treatment.
 Enterhealth’s Outpatient services may be another option for you.
 But the closer you can get to the 45 to 90 residential treatment days, followed by customized outpatient treatment, the better your odds are for long-term recovery; the more healing your brain will experience and the less likely you will be to relapse down the road.